NRGI/resource-projects-etl/process/statoil/README.md

 Data has been scraped by NRGI from the StatOil reports and is available at https://docs.google.com/spreadsheets/d/16YS6-3r9iPzxqY0CJJChdEppSAjybDSXk5l67lGf2AA/edit#gid=1542370502

+Preparing this data involves:

+* Reconciliation against the OpenCorporates API to identify companies
+* Manually renaming projects based on best-efforts and cross-referencing Open Oil block data

 ## Process

 (1) Download the 'Consolidated project overview (not in report)' sheet to sources/statoil-2014-project-overview.csv